 Data Source Transport Protocol

 The Data Source delivery structure uses the Data Source Transport Protocol (DSTP), which applies between the various Data Sources and an ALP encapsulation function.
 There may be multiple Data Sources for each PLP, each carried on a separate packet Stream.
-The packets produced by the Data Sources are UDP/IP multicast packets intended to be consumed by receivers.
+The packets produced by the Data Sources are RTP/UDP/IP multicast packets intended to be consumed by receivers.
 Thus, their construction follows rules defined by A/331 [4] including their IP addressing which is not conducive to efficient broadcast studio routing.

 The Data Source Transport Protocol hides the details of the Data Source packets by encapsulating them in a Data Source Packet Tunnel derived from the Common Tunneling Protocol (see Section 6).
 The Data Source Packet Tunnel consists of an RTP/UDP/IP multicast or unicast IPv4 packet Stream whose payloads shall contain one or more Data Source packet Streams.
 In addition, the DSTP includes a Tunneled Packet Information Header prior to each Data Source Tunneled Packet that contains information for how to route and schedule each packet without the need to examine the actual packet itself.
 The Data Source packets along with their associated Information Headers are referred to as the Data Source Tunneled Packets or inner packets while the outer packets are referred to as Data Source Tunnel Packets.
 The details of encapsulation of the Data Source Packets into the Packet Tunnel are described in the Common Tunneling Protocol in Section 6.